Caltech-IPAC/firefly-help/README.md

 `html` directory contains help content.
 It is further divided into subdirectory to allow multiple projects.
 It is recommended to separate images into an `images` subdirectory

-### What's in this template?

-- Reusable help content for Firefly UI components and Firefly's API.
-- Source code, dependencies, and scripts needed to creates a single page application for viewing the help content.
-- Dynamically generate a PDF from the HTML pages used.

 ### Small changes to this template